West Virginia University Logo (WVU Logo)

 The generic logo has an extended use.
 Unlike the seal, the West Virginia University (WVU) logo is used within the institution and represented in all media.
 It can be used to mark stationery.
 It includes the name of the institution of higher education and a small individual mark on the left.

 The inscription consists of a combination of lowercase and uppercase letters.
 It is an antiqua with neat serifs and a rhombus instead of a dot over the “i.”
 Two pairs of glyphs are linked (gi, ty), and the rest are separate.
-The “r” cap is elongated and partially finds its way onto the standing next to it.
-On the left side is the personal symbol of the university, resembling the heart rhythm on an electrocardiogram.
+The “r” cap is elongated and partially extends onto the one standing next to it.
+On the left is the university’s personal symbol, resembling the heart rhythm on an electrocardiogram.
 The upper and lower prongs are sharp.
 At the same time, they are ordinary letters – “W” and “V.” They are joined together, are the same thickness, and look like a single “construction.”

-The entire visual identity of West Virginia University (WVU) is characterized by one common feature – color.
+The entire visual identity of West Virginia University (WVU) is characterized by a common feature: color.
 In other respects, the symbols differ:

 • The academic seal is related to historical facts.

-• The university logo has a strong connection to the name of the university.
+• The university logo has a strong connection to the university’s name.

 • The sports logo reflects the continuity of traditions.